 The category of Household WEEE that contains most CRMs is Small WEEE.
-Small WEEE includes: small household appliances; IT & Telecoms equipment; consumer equipment; lighting equipment; electrical & electronic tools; toys, leisure & sports devices; medical devices; and monitoring & control instruments.4
+Small WEEE includes: small household appliances; IT & Telecoms equipment; consumer equipment; lighting equipment; electrical & electronic tools; toys, leisure & sports devices; medical devices; and monitoring & control instruments.

-A nationally-representative survey5 by the RSC revealed a concerning trend in consumer habits regarding their household electronics.
-Currently, 82% of UK households with unused devices, including mobile phones, computers, smart TVs, MP3 players and e-readers, have no plans to recycle or sell these after they fall out of use.
-Moreover, this problem is set to grow, as the survey showed that young people own more items of technology than anyone else.
-A range of factors prevent people from recycling their devices, including keeping them as spares, fears around data security, a lack of knowing where to take them, and preferring to sell them on.
-Notably, 59% of respondents indicated that they would be more likely to recycle devices when aware of the scarcity of some elements that they contain.Therefore, increasing awareness is a necessary first step.
+A nationally-representative survey by the RSC revealed a concerning trend in consumer habits regarding their household electronics.
+Currently, 82% of UK households with unused devices, including mobile phones, computers, smart TVs, MP3 players and e-readers, have no plans to recycle these.
+Moreover, this problem is set to grow, as the survey showed that young people own increasing amounts of gadgets and tech devices.
+A range of factors prevent people from recycling their devices, including keeping them as spares, risks around data security, and a lack of knowing where to take them.
+Notably, respondents indicated that they would be more likely to recycle devices when aware of the scarcity of some elements that they contain.Therefore, increasing awareness, for example through campaigns like '...' launched by TechUK, is a necessary first step.

-1. Reduce and re-use: following the waste hierarchy6
+1. Reduce and re-use: following the waste hierarchy

 If we all started recycling our devices today, the current infrastructure to collect and recycle WEEE would prove far from sufficient to process the input.
-Our community is therefore concerned about the focus on recycling in England's Resources and Waste Strategy7, in stead the strategy needs to follow the waste hierarchy principles.
+Our community is therefore concerned about the focus on recycling in England's Resources and Waste Strategy rather than the waste hierarchy principles in their totality.
 Mechanically destroying devices and chemically recycling materials must not be the first priority.
 Decreasing the use of CRMs, as well as increasing re-use and repair of products they are used in, are just as important if not more so.

-Much more attention should be given to reduction of CRM use, and re-use of products that contain CRMs, for example by incentivising CRM substitution where possible (reduce), offering convenient product takeback schemes that guarantee secure data wiping and encouraging design for component re-use (re-use).
+Much more attention should be given to reduction of CRM use, and re-use of products that contain CRMs, for example by incentivising CRM substitution where possible (reduce) and offering convenient product take-back schemes that guarantee secure data wiping and look at re-use first (re-use).